Protoceratops: Predator–prey interactions

-In 2010 David Hone with team reported a new interaction between Velociraptor and Protoceratops based on tooth marks.
+In 2010, David Hone with team reported a new interaction between Velociraptor and Protoceratops based on tooth marks.
 Several fossils were collected at the Gate locality of the Bayan Mandahu Formation in 2008, including teeth and body remains of protoceratopsid and velociraptorine dinosaurs.
 The team referred these elements to Protoceratops and Velociraptor mainly based on their abundance across the unit, although they admitted that reported remains could represent different, yet related taxa (in this case, Linheraptor instead of Velociraptor).
-At least 8 body fossils of Protoceratops present active teeth marks, which were interpreted as feeding traces.
+At least eight body fossils of Protoceratops present active teeth marks, which were interpreted as feeding traces.
 Much in contrast to the Fighting Dinosaurs specimen, the tooth marks are inferred to have been produced by the dromaeosaurid during late-stage carcass consumption either during scavenging or following a group kill.
 The team stated that feeding by Velociraptor upon Protoceratops was probably a relatively common occurrence in these environments, and that this ceratopsian actively formed part of the diet of Velociraptor.

-In 2016 Barsbold re-examined the Fighting Dinosaurs specimen and found several anomalies within the Protoceratops individual: both coracoids have small bone fragments indicatives of a breaking of the pectoral girdle; the right forelimb and scapulocoracoid are torn off to the left and backwards relative to its torso.
+In 2016, Barsbold re-examined the Fighting Dinosaurs specimen and found several anomalies within the Protoceratops individual: both coracoids have small bone fragments indicatives of a breaking of the pectoral girdle; the right forelimb and scapulocoracoid are torn off to the left and backward relative to its torso.
 He concluded that the prominent displacement of pectoral elements and right forelimb was caused by an external force that tried to tear them out.
 Since this event likely occurred after the death of both animals or during a point where movement was not possible, and the Protoceratops is missing other body elements, Barsbold suggested that scavengers were the most likely authors.
 Because Protoceratops is considered to have been a herding animal, another hypothesis is that members of a herd tried to pull out the already buried Protoceratops, causing the joint dislocation of limbs.
-However, Barsbold pointed out that there no related traces within the overall specimen in order to support this latter interpretation.
+However, Barsbold pointed out that there are no related traces within the overall specimen to support this latter interpretation.
 Lastly, he restored the course of the fight with the Protoceratops power-slamming the Velociraptor, which used its feet claws to damage the throat and belly regions and its hand claws to grasp the herbivore's head.
 Before their burial, the deathmatch ended up on the ground with the Velociraptor lying on its back right under the Protoceratops.
-After burial, either Protoceratops herd or scavengers tore off the buried Protoceratops to the left and backwards, making both predator and prey to be slightly separated.
+After burial, either Protoceratops herd or scavengers tore off the buried Protoceratops to the left and backward, making both predator and prey to be slightly separated.